Award: Up to £2,000

 5. Details of any other funding being applied for/or already received (either from employers or other external bodies)

 Completed applications for funding should be sent as one file (either .doc/.docx or .pdf) to the BSSH Community Sports History Award Representative, Amanda Callan-Spenn (email@example.com).
 Applications will then be scrutinised by an expert panel of judges.
-Successful applicant(s) will be informed of the outcome shortly before the BSSH Conference in 2022, where it will then be formally announced and publicised.

 Requirements for Successful Applicants: